ChaoticWeaponry/AD5M_HardwareReplacement/Toolhead/readme.md

 <img src="Photos/mr-sensor-mockup.jpg" alt="MR Sensor Mockup" width="400"> <img src="Photos/mr-sensor-epoxy.jpg" alt="MR Sensor Epoxy" width="400">

 The MR sensors will be ***sharing a 5v pin*** from the 3pin endstop connector.
-The Y endstop sensor will utilize the 3pin endstop connector, the X endstop sensor will utilize the 2pin endstop sonnector.
+The Y endstop sensor will utilize the 3pin endstop connector, the X endstop sensor will utilize the 2pin endstop connector.
 <img src="Photos/mr-sensor-connectors.jpg" alt="MR Sensor Connectors" width="800">

+**Original Extruder Modifications:**
+You will need to cut off the original 30x10 fan mounts from the stock extruder and remove the top tabs that hold the original fan wiring.
+This will make the top flush and give more room around the extruder.

+**Toolhead Assembly Order:**

+1: Toolhead body prep, insert heat-set inserts and hex nuts for the hotend.
+2: Install hotend.
+Apply blue threadlocker to the M3 screws.
+I make sure the hotend is bottomed out while torquing the screws.
+3: Install 30x15 hotend fan, intake from the outside blowing air toward the hotend.
+4: Install extruder motor to the toolhead assembly, route wiring through the rectangular hole.
+5: Install extruder assembly and tighten the 3 screws.
+6: Install printed part "board mount" that is located just above the extruder.
+You may wish to use M2 coarse screws to clamp in place, they are recommended but not absolutely neccessary.
+7: Install SB2040 board using 2 coarse M3 screws.
+Plug in hotend heater connection.